wizardy0ga/Pyramid-Of-Pain/README.md

 # What is the Pyramid of Pain?

 <p align="center">
   The Pyramid of Pain is an incident response model created in 2013 by David J Bianco.
-The model depicts a scaling amount of damage that can be inflicted to a threat actor's operations when an indicator of compromise is paired with a quick response from a defensive actor.
+The model depicts a scaling amount of damage that can be inflicted to a threat actor's operations when a Indicator of Compromise class from the pyramid is paired with a quick response from a defensive actor.
 You can read Davids original blog post on the topic <a href="http://detect-respond.blogspot.com/2013/03/the-pyramid-of-pain.html">here<a/>.
 </p>

 # Level 1: Hash Values